 Lower Tweedknowe occupies a peaceful spot just a two minute stroll from the banks of the River Tweed and a leisurely five minute walk from one of the most picturesque towns in the Scottish Borders.
 Set in the very heart of the country that inspired the writings of Sir Walter Scott, you will find some of the best independent shopping in the area with Melrose Abbey as the beautiful backdrop.

-For coffee and cake, pop into Finlay Grant for a lovely cappuccino and delicious macaroons served in vintage china crockery, or head to the charming Russell’s Tea Room for a light sandwich lunch.
-For evening dining, the Town House or Marmions come highly recommended, or take a walk along the river and over the suspension footbridge to Gattonside for excellent food at either Chapters Bistro or the Hoebridge Restaurant.
+For coffee and cake, pop into Apples for Jam for a steaming cappuccino and a delicious cream sponge, or head to the Town House, Burts or Marmions which all come highly recommended.
+Alternatively take a walk along the river and over the suspension footbridge to Gattonside for excellent food at either Seasons restaurant or the Hoebridge Restaurant.

 For sightseeing, the area sits in the heart of myth and legend and visitors come from all over the world to soak up its rich historical connections.
 Top of the list is the magnificent monastic ruins of Melrose Abbey founded in 1136 by the monks of the Cistercian order with its beautiful architectural detailing and fascinating connections to St. Cuthbert, Scottish Kings, and the philosopher wizard.
 Nearby you can enjoy the peaceful surroundings of the Harmony Garden and Priorwood Garden before a visit to the Three Hills Roman Heritage Centre based in the town square.